Skip to main content

 Raquel Mijangos

-Raquel Mijangos is a second-year student majoring in Cognitive and Behavioral Neuroscience at Muir College.
+Raquel Mijangos is a third-year student majoring in Cognitive and Behavioral Neuroscience at Muir College.
 Raquel has been fascinated by medicine for as long as she can remember and cites her mother, a Registered Nurse, for her first exposure to the field.
 Along with her passion for medicine, Raquel cares deeply about social issues.
 Growing up in the Los Angeles area with insight into the foster care system, low-income areas, and immigrant communities, Raquel became increasingly aware of the many disparities within society.
 The intersectional perspective between medicine and social justice has driven her to seek to improve medical and healthcare accessibility.
 To help remedy this disparity, Raquel aspires to become a physician and provide medical treatment in an accessible manner to the very groups she witnessed struggling while growing up.
 In the future, she sees herself going on medical missions as a part of mobile medical units, such as the International Medical Corps, providing much-needed medical services to those in developing countries.
 While particularly interested in Neurology and Surgery, Raquel wants to take advantage of the many educational and research opportunities at UCSD to come closer to gaining the knowledge necessary to help others in the future.

 • George Nakoud